andrewluetgers/ngEventRegistry/README.md

 	angular.module("myModule", ["eventRegistry"])

 		.config(function(registerEvents) {

+			// register events realted to this module here in the config

 			function numberOrNull(arg, i) {
 				return typeof arg == "number" ? arg : null
 			}

-			// define all app events here
 			registerEvents({
 				myNumberEvent:	numberOrNull, // this can be an array of functions, one for each arg passed in
 				anotherEvent:	registerEvents.passThrough